anira-project/anira/docs/anira-usage.md

 ### Optional Step 6: Define a Custom::InferenceBackend

 To use a custom backend processor, inherit from the `anira::BackendBase` class and overwrite the `process` and  `prepare` methods.
 The `process` method is called when the `anira::InferenceBackend::CUSTOM` backend is selected.
-The `process` method takes two `anira::AudioBufferF` instances as input and output buffers and a `std::shared_ptr<anira::SessionElement>` session element.
+The `process` method takes two `anira::BufferF` instances as input and output buffers and a `std::shared_ptr<anira::SessionElement>` session element.
 The session element is necessary to e.g. send or retrieve additional values submitted by the pre- and post-processor.

 The custom backend enables the integration of additional inference engines, customization of existing engines, or the implementation of a simple roundtrip/bypass backend that directly returns input samples, bypassing the inference stage.